quintans/eventsourcing/README.md

-# Event Store
+# Event Sourcing
-a simple implementation of an event store using a database
+a simple implementation of event sourcing using a database as an event store

-This an exercise on how I could implement a event store and how this could be used with CQRS.
+This an exercise on how I could implement event sourcing and how this could be used with CQRS.

 ## Introduction

 The goal of this project is to implement an event store and how this event store could be used with the Event Sourcing + CQRS Architecture pattern where each side (write and read) can scale independently.

 This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS.

 To use CQRS it is not mandatory to have two separate databases, so it is not mandatory to plug in the change stream into the database.
-I f we would like to write the read model into the same database, we could easily extend the current implementation to allow an event handler for the read model (maybe in the future)
+If we would like to write the read model into the same database in the same transaction as the write model (dual write), we can easily add an event handler for that.
+Unfortunately this approach makes it hard to rebuild a projection or introduce new projections.
+Only use for the simplest cases.

-I went a bit further and also implemented an orchestration layer for the event consumer on the read side.
+Other than the event store and the event streaming I also implemented an orchestration layer for the event consumer on the read side.

-*This library started as an event store then it evolved to be a lot more, and that is why it wrongly named **eventstore***

 I first talk about the several challenges and then about the solutions for those challenges.

-## Design
+## Pipeline

-This libraries implements the following pipeline:
+This library implements the following pipeline:

-A service **writes** to a **database** (the event store), a **forwarder** service listens to inserts into the database and forwards them into a **event bus**, then a **projection** listen to the event bus and creates the necessary views.
+A service **writes** to a **database** (the event store), a **forwarder** component (can be an external service) listens to inserts into the database and forwards them into a **event bus**, then a **projection** listen to the event bus and creates the necessary views.

 ![Design](eventstore-design.png)